ebzzry/ebzzry.github.io/en/src/frog.md

 via a suggestion on `#racket`.

 Frog, in layman’s terms, is a site creator, that is very easy to use, configure, and customize.
-Whatever you write, will appear on your blog — you get what you expect.
-There are no weird terms of use, nor arbitrary limits, nor coercion — it’s very close to full control, at the tip of your fingertips.
+Whatever you write, will appear on your blog—you get what you expect.
+There are no weird terms of use, nor arbitrary limits, nor coercion—it’s very close to full control, at the tip of your fingertips.

-Frog operates somewhere in the middle.
-That is, it looks like this:
+Frog operates somewhere in the middle of the spectrum:

->Raw Content -> _Frog_ -> HTML
+    Raw Content -> Frog -> HTML

 Where raw content is either Markdown, Scribble, or HTML source files, or a combination of all.
 Frog takes in those input files, and it outputs nice HTML that you can upload to your web server.
 Easy?